 Flash in Street photography is a very useful tool.
-It creates a certain style of harsh light that has a more gritty feel that suits many styles of street photography.
-Mark Cohen and bruce guilder are two great example of street photographers who have made great use of flash.
-But getting into using flash in street photography can be tricky to work out how to use it right.
-That’s the problem I came across with my Fuji x100t.
-There was a built in flash but I didn’t know how I should start using it.
-So I made this guide to help other Fuji x100t users (but I’m sure there will be useful points for other photographers out there who use different cameras).
+It produces a harsh light that has a more gritty feel which fits a certain style of street photography.
+Mark Cohen and Bruce Gilden are two great example of street photographers who have made great use of flash.
+But getting into using flash in street photography can be tricky to work out how to use it correctly.
+That’s the problem I came across with the Flash on my Fuji x100t.
+There was a built-in flash but I didn’t know how I should start using it.
+So I made this guide to help other Fuji x100t users who want to use the flash on the Fuji x100t.
+I’m sure there will be useful points for other photographers out there who use different cameras.

 Why use flash on the Fuji x100t?

-Dirty Harry “aka Charalampos Kydonakis” has said that he uses flash because it is the only way for him to control the light on the streets.
+Dirty Harry “aka Charalampos Kydonakis” has said that he uses flash because it is “the only way for him to control the light on the streets“.
 I think this is probably the best short summary of why you should consider using flash.
-Admittedly, there are lots of different aspects and effects that you can create via this ability to control light.
+This ability to control the light means there are lots of different aspects and effects that you can create.

 - you can pick out details in shadows, when shooting towards the sun or in high contrast scenes

 - you can shoot at slower apertures and so get more details in focus

 - you can capture an instant moment, even at night

 - flash light is “harsh” not soft and creates a distinct style

 - you can freeze a subject while having a blurred background